 The goal I had set last year was hard, but I went hard after it.
 I expected to see some change, some progress, but by January 10th, I felt no progress.
 It was frustrating and defeating to fail so quickly.
 I gave up.
 So, I did not set a resolution at all this time.
 In hindsight, that wasn’t the right answer either.

 My goal, like many, was to lose weight.
 Ironically, the year I stopped making that resolution was the year I started running.
 I was traveling globally for my job, and I had resolved to see as much of each city on foot as possible.
 Long walks reaped treasures of experiences.
 Eventually I started jogging so I could see more of each city.
 The feeling I got from that was so good, I wanted more.
 Over time, I worked up to running over 5 miles to explore the city.
-Ironically, the changed environment changed my habits, and I eventually just lost the weight.
+Ironically, focusing on progress over perfection and enjoying the process, I eventually lost the weight.

 I picked up the book, Atomic Habits by James Clear, over this past holiday.
 The book is powerful, and it outlines very well what I experienced that year.
 James Clear encourages you to make small adjustments, a 1% improvement.
 If you continue improving by 1% over time, the feeling you get from that progress creates a system that is sustainable.
 No longer did I need a “resolution” because it wasn’t about completing a goal and being done with it.
 Instead, I changed my entire approach to my health.
 This happened not because I set a goal, but because I decided what I wanted to be.
 The path to get there is not a linear progression.
 It will have wins, set-backs, ups and downs, but as long as the “to be” vision is in front of you, then the rest is just the journey.
 Over time, I created my system of being a healthy person and that “to be” vision has sustained my routines (with wins and set-backs) for more than 40 years.
 What seemed like an impossible goal became a lifestyle with incremental changes to my systems.